-Know the steps – from start to finish – to produce impactful extra-large photos.
+Know the steps – from start to finish – to produce impactful extra-large photos to hang on your wall.
 It takes more than a striking subject and artistic vision to create compelling art – it also requires technical know-how.
 This is particularly true when it comes to large photo prints – the bigger an image is, the more details (or defects) it reveals.

 Beautiful art starts with the artists’ intention.
 Basic knowledge about image resolution and print mediums are also needed to determine whether an enlarged print is a masterpiece or just a nice picture.